uli-heller/git-conflict-separate-files/MyService.md

 Feature V
 ---------

-Some implementation details for feature W
+Some implementation details for feature V